WCrawf02/Fowsniff-CTF/README.md

 - In the second email we accessed, we can view a temp password for SSH and a possible username.
 - Next, use hydra to brute force the SSH login:
   - hydra -L users.txt -p "<password>" ssh://<target_IP>
-  - or, in the second email can shed light on the username.
+  - or, the first email can shed light on the username.
 - Next, we attempt to connect via SSH

 ![SSH connection](https://github.com/user-attachments/assets/3d6c8518-a748-4351-a11d-fab27a726038)